Back To Search Results

 • Myelomeningocele

-Overall, the diagnosis of CM-II requires careful evaluation if there is evidence of spinal myelomeningocele.
-MRI can be useful in diagnosing CM-II by showing a downward displacement of the medulla and cerebellum vermis, among other findings as described above.
+Overall, diagnosing Chiari 2 malformation requires careful evaluation if there is evidence of spinal myelomeningocele.
+MRI can help diagnose Chiari 2 malformation by showing a downward displacement of the medulla and cerebellum vermis, among other possible findings described above.
+In this particular patient population, hydrocephalus or shunt failure should be suspected as the etiology of presenting symptoms first and foremost; these should be excluded before attributing symptoms to a syrinx, tethered cord syndrome, or Chiari 2 pathology.

 Treatment / Management

-Hydrocephalus is a common problem encountered in the management of CM-II.
-The timing and need for surgical intervention in patients are primarily determined by neuroimaging findings and the severity of symptoms.
+Hydrocephalus is a common problem encountered in the management of Chiari 2 malformation.
+Neuroimaging findings and the severity of symptoms primarily determine the timing and need for surgical intervention in patients.
 Urgent surgical intervention is required in patients with rapidly progressive hydrocephalus.
 Another important indication for surgery is if a patient is symptomatic and has hydrocephalus.
 Some symptoms include vomiting, developmental delays, headaches, focal neurologic deficits, and papilledema.
 An additional indication includes progressive ventriculomegaly and clear evidence of an obvious obstruction on imaging.
+The clinician should be mindful that in patients with Chiari 2 malformation, ventricular size may not change in the setting of shunt malfunction.[24]
 The most common surgical intervention is the placement of a shunt.
-This prevents the CSF from accumulating, allowing the CSF to flow from the ventricles to the peritoneum and then get absorbed.
-This procedure helps improve neurological function.[9](A1)
+CSF diversion by shunting prevents CSF from accumulating and increasing intracranial pressure, which can ultimately be fatal.

 Differential Diagnosis